DennisBeest/Log-ratio-analysis-of-microbiome-data-code-paper-/README.md

 The paper is about applying LRA to microbiome data; and how this may not work very well under certain conditions.

-Note that LRA stands for log-ratio analysis.
-See for example: https://rdrr.io/cran/easyCODA/man/LRA.html
+For more info LRA (log-ratio analysis) see for example: https://rdrr.io/cran/easyCODA/man/LRA.html